Ukraine puts debt deal to bondholder vote

-KIEV (Reuters) - Ukraine’s creditors cast votes on Wednesday on a restructuring deal critical to the country’s bailout program with most expected to agree to the terms except Russia, which holds bonds worth $3 billion.
+KIEV, Oct 14 (Reuters) - Ukraine’s creditors will cast their votes on Wednesday on a restructuring deal critical to the country’s bailout programme with most expected to agree to the terms except Russia, which holds bonds worth $3 billion.

 A Eurobond held entirely by Russia is included in the sovereign and sovereign-guaranteed bonds to be restructured, but the Kremlin has repeatedly said it will not participate in the process, arguing the debt was an official loan.